 Most people know that going to the gym is good for them.
 But why?
-Understanding the incredible benefits of physical activity can help answer this question and can help you muster the motivation to work out.
+Understanding the incredible benefits of physical activity can help answer this question and can help if you need motivation to work out.

 In almost every case, getting physical exercise is full of health benefits that will help improve both your mental and physical well-being.1

-If you find you need the motivation to work out, here are seven great benefits of going to the gym regularly:
+If you find that you need motivation to work out, here are seven great benefits of going to the gym regularly:

 When you’re feeling stressed, sometimes the last place you want to go is the gym.
 However, studies have shown that regular exercise can help to greatly reduce your stress levels.2

 One of the chief ways in which aerobic exercise can reduce stress is by releasing certain chemicals in your body, which can reduce the pressure you feel from your daily stressors.
 Not only that, but regular exercise can help kick-start the “process which confers enduring resilience to stress.”3

 In other words, the more you exercise, the better you tolerate stress.
 And who doesn’t want that?

 When it comes to exercise, you’re not only improving your overall fitness and muscles, but studies suggest you may just be happier as a result, too.4 In one promising study, researchers found that regular aerobic exercise may increase serotonin levels in various brain regions.
 Serotonin is a neurotransmitter that is often cited for its role in a person’s happiness.5

 So, even if you’re feeling a bit down, or just don’t feel like today is a good day for physical activity, think again.
 A quick trip to the gym may just be the boost you need!